Electric toothbrush: Environmental concerns

-According to Friends of the Earth, "Disposable electric toothbrushes are one example of a terrible product ... it's virtually impossible to separate out the tech from the batteries and plastic casing which means valuable and often toxic materials are dumped in landfill or burnt in incinerators."
-A study published in British Dental Journal found climate change potential of the electric toothbrush was 11 times greater than the bamboo toothbrush.
-The bamboo toothbrush was, however, not the most environmentally sustainable toothbrush, contrary to popular belief because using them just stops land from being put to better use such as helping biodiversity, or in growing forests to offset carbon emissions.
-A plastic manual replaceable head toothbrush was probably the best, according to the study.
+As noted by Friends of the Earth, "One of these terrible products is a disposable electric toothbrush ... there's almost no way to isolate the technology from the batteries and plastic housing, thus making useful and sometimes hazardous substances disposed of at landfill sites and incinerators."
+The climate change impact of the electric toothbrush was reportedly 11 times higher compared to that of the bamboo toothbrush, as stated in research done for the British Dental Journal.
+The bamboo toothbrush is a much greener option due to being easier to recycle, or even compost.

 Optional features

 Timer

-Many modern electric toothbrushes have a timer that buzzes, or briefly interrupts power, typically after two minutes, and sometimes every 30 seconds.
-This is associated with a customary recommendation to brush for two minutes, 30 seconds for each of the four quadrants of the mouth.
+Many modern electric toothbrushes have a timer that buzzes or briefly interrupts power, typically after two minutes, though sometimes every 30 seconds.
+This is associated with a recommendation to brush for two minutes, 30 seconds for each of the four quadrants of the mouth.

 Display

 Some electric toothbrushes have LCD screens that show brushing time and sometimes smiley face icons or other images to encourage optimal brushing.
 These features could encourage people to brush more accurately.